Where to Invest Your Marketing Dollars to Grow Your Business

 Why invest in search engine advertising?

 If you are like me, search engines are where you go to find everything online.
-And with Google receiving 63,000 searches every second, most people seem to be the same.
+And with Google receiving over 40,000 searches every second, most people seem to be the same.
 But what you may not know is that the first five search engine results receive 67% of clicks.
 So, if your company shows up on page four, the likelihood of you getting a click is low.

 Image source: Heap